 - Various log files generated by whatever testing tool you had opted to run the test with.

-- Any additional files you might have used for that test run (such as CSV data files, for example).
+- Any additional files you might have used for that test run (such as CSV data files).

 A summary of the files included this ZIP file is displayed as well: